yochaigal/cairn/wip/rot-kings-sanctum.md

 - As the spell, lasts 1 turn

 #### Spellbook of Magic Dampener
+- Nearby magical effects are reduced in potency for one hour.

 #### Spellbook of Fireball

-- Throw an exploding ball of fire that does 1d6 of damage to each creature in the area of the explosion
+- Throw an exploding ball of fire that does 1d6 STR damage to an area.

 #### Magic Arrrows
 - +1 damage, 3 usage dots, roll a d6 on use, on a 6 mark a dot